-- File a complaint with your state's pharmacy board to get sanctions against the pharmacist or pharmacy. - Communicate your story to the press. - Ask the state pharmacy board or legislature to put in place policies that will ensure every consumer's right to access legal pharmaceuticals. - Alert the pharmacy's corporate headquarters; some pharmacies have policies that protect women's right to receive contraception in store, without discrimination or delay. - Get EC today, before you need it!
+- File a complaint with your state's pharmacy board to get sanctions against the pharmacist or pharmacy.. - Communicate your story to the press. - Ask the state pharmacy board or legislature to put in place policies that will ensure every consumer's right to access legal pharmaceuticals. - Alert the pharmacy's corporate headquarters; many of the major pharmacy chains have policies that protect women's right to receive contraception in store, without discrimination or delay. - Get EC today, before you need it!

-If you have had trouble getting your prescription for EC or birth control pills filled or getting non-prescription EC, please contact the National Women's Law Center at 1-866-PILL-4-US or info@nwlc.org.
+If you have had trouble getting your prescription for EC or birth control pills filled or getting nonprescription EC, please contact the National Women's Law Center at 1-866-PILL-4-US or info@nwlc.org.